Vima-l/student-management/README.md

 # 🧑‍🎓 Student Management System (Full Stack)

 A simple full-stack CRUD application to manage students — built using **Next.js** for the frontend and **Spring Boot** for the backend.
-Tailwind CSS is used for UI styling, and MongoDB/PostgreSQL/MySQL (choose based on your setup) is used for storing student data.
+Tailwind CSS is used for UI styling, PostgreSQL is used for storing student data.

 ---